 There are some exceptions.
 For example, Municipal bonds are typically exempt from federal taxation regardless of income. iShares National Muni Bond ETF(MUB) is one such ETF that has a yield of ~2.44% and pays monthly.
 VanEck Vectors High-Yield Municipal Index ETF(HYD) is another ETF that has a yield of ~4.66% and pays monthly.

 Finally, if you’re ready to get started in earning dividends; Robinhood offers users a platform to invest in stocks, ETFs, options, and cryptocurrencies, all commission-free, right from your phone or desktop.
 In addition, Robinhood also offers fractional shares(ability to purchase a share like Amazon for as low as $1), cash management(earn interest on your uninvested cash), and DRIP(dividend reinvestment).
-Sign up at Robinhood and we each receive a free stock valued between $3 and $150 - average is $10.
+Sign up at Robinhood and get up to $200 in free stock.

 High Yield Savings Accounts